 430.605 - Development and Management of GIS Projects

 This course introduces students to project, program, and portfolio management standards, which will guide them on how to successfully manage GIS projects.
 Students will learn how to apply core project management principles and guidelines to real project scenarios.
 The course will impart knowledge and skills for managing GIS projects throughout their entire lifecycle, while addressing technical, ethical, and institutional problems.
-Students will explore key issues in organizational management, including earned value management, resource planning, and communications.
-During the course, students will learn how to determine the return on investment of a GIS project, create a comprehensive schedule and budget, as well as determining risk management, quality control, and contract management skills in support of your GIS project.
+Students will explore key issues in organizational management, including earned-value management, resource planning, and communications.
+During the course, students will learn how to determine the return on investment of a GIS project, create a comprehensive schedule and budget, and determine risk management, quality control, and contract management skills in support of your GIS project.
 Offered once a year.

 430.606 - Programming in GIS

 430.607 - Spatial Databases and Data Interoperability

 A well-designed database is necessary to construct relevant spatial data queries.
 In this course, students learn the different database designs for stand-alone databases and enterprise database systems.
 This course examines the requirements for a GIS Decision Support System by focusing on the design of the data schema, identifying the necessary data elements and their formats, and exploring data interoperability as a designed constituent of a database.
 Data management routines for maintaining the spatial integrity will also be introduced.
 Offered once a year.
 Prerequisites: 430.601 Geographic Information Systems, 430.603 Geospatial Data Modeling.